JuanGomez12/steam_deck_boot/README.md

 ```
 crontab -e
 ```
 Select the text editor you want to use to update the file, in this Readme we'll assume we're using nano.
-If you need to isntall nano, just run in the terminal:
+If you need to install nano, just run in the terminal:
 ```
 pacman -S nano
 ```